204: Catalina Caper

-Alan Sues is an actor and comedian who is best known as a regular performer on the skit comedy show Rowan & Martin’s Laugh-In, where he appeared from 1968-1972.
+Alan Sues (1926-2011) was an actor and comedian who is best known as a regular performer on the skit comedy show Rowan & Martin’s Laugh-In, where he appeared from 1968-1972.

 I think I know a bright young singer who’s hopped up on goofballs right now. –Can I see him? –Yes.
 And his head’s about ten feet tall.

 Today this phrase is strongly associated with The Simpsons’ Chief Wiggum, but it goes much further back.
 Many people think it dates back to Dragnet and Sergeant Joe Friday, but Friday actually said, “Do the youngsters know what these goofballs are made of, son?” (in the 1952 episode “The Big Seventeen”).
 The phrase is used (twice) in the 1965 Perry Mason episode “The Case of the Silent Six,” and has appeared in print dating to about that time as well.
 The slang term “goofball” was used to mean marijuana in the 1930s, but by the 1950s it had come to refer to barbiturates.
 “Hopped up,” meaning high, dates to the 1920s.

 A reference to the Our Gang (a.k.a.
 Little Rascals) shorts that is frequently misattributed to Eddie Murphy.
 Eugene Lee, who played Porky from 1935 to 1939, was friends with Buckwheat (played by Billie Thomas), and he often said, “O-tay, Buttwheat.”
 Thanks to Murphy’s popular parodies of Buckwheat on Saturday Night Live in the early 1980s, many people erroneously attribute the line to him.

 Great, next we’ll see Sly Stone with the Up With People.